A billion children are at 'extremely high risk' of climate shocks, UNICEF says – KION546

 Zimbabwean climate activist Nkosilathi Nyathi said in the video that climate change was “very personal” to him, and that people in his village, especially farmers, were struggling with unpredictable weather.

 “If the weather continues like this, it could lead to a serious crisis in my community.
 Young people are the world’s most precious natural resource.
-I wanted to call on policy makers and decision makers to include us in all developmental aspects that have to do with our future, because there can be nothing for us, without us.”
+I want to call on policy makers and decision makers to include us in all developmental aspects that have to do with our future, because there can be nothing for us without us.”

 The report also indicated that 1 billion children are highly exposed to extremely high levels of air pollution.